-It is increasingly recognized that a preparatory conference held at the outset of the arbitral proceedings is useful (also referred to as "case management conference").
+It is increasingly recognized that a preparatory conference held at the outset of the arbitral proceedings is useful.
 At such a conference, the conduct of the proceedings can be determined in consultation with the parties.
 If conducted appropriately, the parties will obtain full information as to how the procedure will develop.
 Additional advantages are that the parties can more quickly agree on procedural matters and that the arbitrators, the parties and their counsel can meet each other personally.
-Nowadays, the preparatory conference is almost always via video conference.

 For a long time, how arbitral procedures were conducted in practice was not very accessible to outsiders.
-This changed when UNCITRAL embarked on the project to draft Notes on Organizing Arbitral Proceedings, which were adopted in 1996 (updated in 2016).2 That exercise initially encountered resistance from a number of mostly French and Swiss arbitration practitioners, who asserted that it was an intrusion on the flexibility of the international arbitral process and that it was an import of the U.S. style of litigation into international arbitration.
-While there is occasionally still some resentment about the UNCITRAL Notes, a vast majority now views the UNCITRAL Notes as very useful.
+This changed when UNCITRAL embarked on the project to draft Notes on Organizing Arbitral Proceedings, which were adopted in 1996.
+That exercise initially encountered resistance from a number of mostly French and Swiss arbitration practitioners, who asserted that it was an intrusion on the flexibility of the international arbitral process and that it was an import of the US style of litigation into international arbitration.
+While there is occasionally still some resentment about the Notes, a vast majority now views the Notes on Organizing Arbitral Proceedings as very useful.
 It can also be seen as a demystification of the international arbitral process in the sense that how international arbitration is conducted is no longer a trade secret of a happy few.